RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 #### Can the Evil Twin Captive Portal page be customized?
 If so how?

-airgeddon is using by default a neutral nas "less suspicious as possible" captive portal, and from `airgeddon>=11.20` there is also the possibility to use the advanced captive portal which will change color of the portal (but using always the same colour for a target) and showing also a vendor logo based on target AP's BSSID.
+`airgeddon` is using by default a neutral and "less suspicious as possible" captive portal, and from `airgeddon>=11.20` there is also the possibility to use the advanced captive portal which will change color of the portal (but using always the same colour for a target) and showing also a vendor logo based on target AP's BSSID.
 Anyway, yes, the captive portal page can be customized which can help with tailored attacks.
 There are two ways to do this.

 The generic captive portal page files (HTML, CSS, and js) are created during the attack in the `/tmp/www` dir.
 You can get that files, perform offline customization and then when they are ready, launch the attack again and while the attack is running, copy your customized files to that `/tmp/www` location to overwrite the existing ones.
 The portal will load showing your custom web page.